-We test our procedure over a wide range of KITTI-Tracking training sequences [1], spanning over rural and urban scenarios with a number of dynamic objects in the scene.
+We test our procedure over a wide range of KITTI-Tracking training sequences [1], spanning over rural and urban scenarios with various number of dynamic objects in the scene.
 We perform localizations on objects primarily consisting of cars and mini-vans.
-Our localization pipeline provides accurate results over objects irrespective of their direction of motion and maneuvers undertaken by them as well as the ego-car.
+Our localization pipeline provides accurate results over objects irrespective of the direction of motion and maneuvers undertaken by both the ego-car and the vehicles in the scene.
 The labels provided in the dataset are used as ground truth for getting the depth to the vehicle's center from the camera.
-The corresponding ground truth for odometry comes
+The corresponding ground truth for odometry comes from GPS/IMU data, which is compiled using the OXTS data provided for all the KITTI-Tracking training sequences.